 Yemen is the poorest country in the Arab world and consistently ranks at the bottom of the United Nations Development Index.
 Still, for those fleeing war, persecution, and famine in the Horn of Africa, it is both a transit country and destination.
 Despite the political strife and deteriorating economic conditions, the number of Horn of Africa immigrants setting out for Yemen continues to increase.
 In February 2013 alone, 10,145 migrants arrived in Yemen according to UNHCR.
 As of May 2013, there are an estimated 35,533 refugees and asylum seekers self-settled in Sana’a, but there is no accurate data to support this figure and the real number is deemed to be much higher.

 IRD Yemen began its partnership with the UN High Commissioner for Refugees (UNHCR) in 2010 with a project aimed at strengthening the self-management capacity of the Somali refugee community, Yemen’s largest refugee community.
 In 2011, the project expanded to include all refugee communities who flee mainly from Ethiopia, Iraq, and Eritrea.
 Through targeted trainings for refugee committees and sub-committees, IRD’s success in building the capacity of the various refugee committees was demonstrated most clearly during the civil unrest, as IRD-supported community leaders, outreach workers, and volunteers worked day and night to organize the displaced communities and address the needs of the most vulnerable.
 Having demonstrated its emergency response capacity and humanitarian drive, IRD is now responsible for managing UNHCR’s assistance program to vulnerable urban refugees.

-The Community Services and Assistance to Refugees and Asylum-Seekers in Sana’a – Yemen program is funded by the UNHCR and implemented by IRD.
-The project is scheduled to run from January through December 2012.
+The Community Based Support Program (CBSP) II is funded by the UNHCR and implemented by IRD.
+The project is scheduled to run from January through December 2013.